Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/java-sdk-azure-get-started-eclipse.md

 ---
 title: Get started with Azure for Java using Eclipse
 description: Get started with basic use of the Azure libraries for Java with your own Azure subscription.
-keywords: Azure, Java, SDK, API ,authenticate, get-started
+keywords: Azure, Java, SDK, API, authenticate, get-started
 author: roygara
 ms.author: v-rogara
 manager: timlt